Holidays for moms just suck.

 Motherhood is an eternal negotiation of various selves — your own self with the lives around you — and a balancing of needs (by which I mean who gets to poop alone).
 Yes, it’s beautiful and crushing, infuriating and transcendent.

 Just a couple times a year, it’d be nice to have a special day of no responsibilities.
+It would be nice to think anyone cared about me at all.

 I don’t get any time off.